MazenTarek7/RSA-Encryption-ChatApp/README.md

-Theme used for the project is the azure.tcl theme made by @rdbende you can check it out on his github: https://github.com/rdbende/Azure-ttk-theme you have to download the theme from his github and add it to the project's directory to work
+Theme used for the project is the azure.tcl theme made by @rdbende you can check it out on his github: https://github.com/rdbende/Azure-ttk-theme you have to download the theme from his github and add the azure.tcl file and theme folder to your project's directory for it to work

 ## Features